JanSharp/VRCJanSharpCommon/README.md

 - ArrQueue to make it easier to make queue like arrays.
 First in, first out
 - ArithBitConverter for floating point to and from binary conversions, because we don't have BitConverter
 - DataStream for binary serialization and deserialization using byte arrays.
 Uses ArrList and ArithBitConverter
+- CRC32 for byte arrays
 - UIToggleInteractProxy to send an Interact event whenever a UI Toggle gets turned on, turned off or both.
 Allows for generic OnInteract scripts to be hooked up to toggles.
 For that to makes sense it usually requires a pair of OnInteract scripts, one for turning on one for turning off
 - UIToggleSync to make synced toggles without writing scripts for them every time

 # Ideas

 Honestly I'm not sure.
 It feels like this is missing a lot of stuff, but then I'm not sure what really belongs in here.
 But I suppose the editor scripting this provides is already decent.
 But still, I'm not marking it as `1.0.0` yet.

+# Licensed Third Party Code

+A big thank you to all the open source contributors out there!

+- [crc32](https://github.com/stbrumme/crc32), Copyright (c) 2011-2016 Stephan Brumme